 By Kimberly Galvez

-Deep-sea corals, or cold-water corals, have been around for hundreds of thousands of years.
+Deep-sea corals, or cold-water corals, have been around for millions of years.
 They are globally distributed, with more biological hotspots being discovered every year.
 Generally, in order to survive, these cold-water corals need the right temperatures, oxygen saturation levels, and a current flow that transports their food supply.
 When all these conditions are met, deep-sea corals flourish.
 As corals begin to grow, reefs form and begin to alter the morphology of the seafloor.
 This is where deep-sea biology meets geology.
 The scale of seafloor alteration depends heavily on the current systems and the sediments that drift along with the particulate organic matter that the corals feed on.Read more

 By Daniel Wagner and Heather Coleman